buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcDataOriginEnum.md

 # IfcDataOriginEnum

-_IfcDataOriginEnum_ identifies the origin of time data.
+_IfcDataOriginEnum_ identifies the origin of time data.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.
 >